 In general, these steps should happen:

-- As early as possible, preferably during the discussion in a meeting, even more preferably before a meeting on a reflector.
+- As early as possible, inform the subgroup: preferably during the discussion in a meeting, even more preferably before a meeting on a reflector.
 This is in accord with the ISO Code of Conduct's "timely manner" expectation.

 - If you didn't notice it then, before the straw poll.